Welcome everybody to the Year 6 section of the website.

 Reading at home

-In Year 6, it is important that you read with your child at least 5 times a week and sign their reading record.
-The children are expected to have their reading book in school everyday, so please make sure they are brought in for reading time in class.
-All children will now have read to an adult and been given a book which is the correct level for their reading.
+In Year 6, it is important that you child reads at least 5 times a week.
+This can be online using the Reading Plus website or using their physical reading book.
+Parents are required to evidence their child's reading in their reading record with a comment/signature even this is online.
+Children are to bring their reading record into class each morning to have this checked.
+All children will now have been assessed and given a book which is the correct level for their reading.
 If your child seems to be finding their book too easy, or too hard, please make a note in the reading record so we know.
 Children can also take a book from the class library at any level, to read for pleasure.
+Children are to change their own reading books once they have completed a book- this will be done when they arrive in school in a morning.

 Homework